yleiaa/ENCODE/README.md

 # ENCODE
-Searches for experiments on the encode website give a biosample term name and an optional target assay if looking for non-control experiments.
-Then, pulls fastq files for experiment results and downloads them in parallel to the programs current diectory.
+Searches for experiments on the encode website give a target and biosample term name.
+Then, pulls fastq files for target experiments and their matching controls and downloads them in parallel to the programs current diectory.

+If a biosample or target is not entered, it will display a list of options for each.

-Command line example for target:
+Command line example:

-`./Search.py K562 -t`
+`./Search.py K562